Historical Fiction – Ultimate Guide To Escaping Into the Past

 A great example of a historical mystery series (with a little humor thrown in) is the Royal Spyness Mysteries by Rhys Bowen.

-Or, another example is the Lady Julia Grey series by Deanna Raybourn.
+Another example is the Lady Julia Grey series by Deanna Raybourn.

 Historical Romance